RuijieXu0408/AAE6102_Assignment1/readme.md

 <center> <img src="https://github.com/RuijieXu0408/AAE6102_Assignment1/blob/main/img/skyplot_urban.png" alt="skyplot_urban" width="300" /> </center>

-## Task 2: Tracking
+## Task 2:

 ### 1 Objective

-The tracking process refines the coarse estimates obtained from the acquisition stage using feedback loops to continuously track the satellite signals.
+The  process refines the coarse estimates obtained from the acquisition stage using feedback loops to continuously track the satellite signals.
 For this task, we focused on analyzing the impact of urban interference on the correlation function shape by implementing and examining multiple correlators.

 ### 2 Implementation

-Our approach implements a multi-correlator tracking architecture to analyze GNSS signal characteristics in varying environments.
-The tracking system incorporates a Phase Lock Loop with Costas discriminator for carrier tracking and a non-coherent Delay Lock Loop for code tracking.
+Our approach implements a multi-correlator  architecture to analyze GNSS signal characteristics in varying environments.
+The  system incorporates a Phase Lock Loop with Costas discriminator for carrier  and a non-coherent Delay Lock Loop for code .
 We extended the standard Early-Prompt-Late correlator configuration to include nine correlators with 0.1-chip spacing covering ±0.4 chips around the prompt position.
 This enhanced setup enables detailed visualization of the correlation function shape, facilitating detection of multipath-induced distortions.
 A Delay Lock Loop (DLL) with non-coherent early-minus-late power discriminator was implemented to track the code phase.
 The discriminator, as described in slide 67, computes:

 <center> <img src="https://github.com/RuijieXu0408/AAE6102_Assignment1/blob/main/img/formula1.png" alt="image-20250312162043019" width="160" /> </center>